top of page

 Before I brush my teeth every morning, I clean my tongue with a tongue scraper.
 In fact, I scraped my tongue just before I wrote this.
 Tongue scraping has been part of my self-care routine for the last several years.
 My tongue scraper even travels with me.

-Below, I describe how and why I practice tongue scraping and oiling my gums, which have roots in the daily routines of Ayurveda, yoga’s sister science, which means the “science or knowledge of life.”
+Below, I describe how and why I practice tongue scraping and oiling my gums, which have roots in the daily routines of Ayurveda, yoga’s sister science, which means the “sacred knowledge of life.”

 Here’s why I begin my day with these self-care practices.